openssl/technical-policies/policies/branch-policy.md

 - There might be no future major branch if the currently developed release is a major release and there are no changes accepted for a future major release yet.
+- All changes specifically targetting this branch instead of the default development branch must be approved by OTC by consensus during a meeting or a formal vote.

 ### A future minor branch